ismaelc/ConcurHackathon/README.md

 <a name="mashup">Ideas for a Concur-powered business travel app:</a>
 --

-These are just examples from past external hackathons.
-We'd love for you to think beyond the ideas presented below :)
+These are just example ideas from past external hackathons.
+We'd love for you to think beyond the ideas presented below :)  Find other ideas [here](#example).
+[Challengepost](http://challengepost.com/software/built-with/concur) lists Concur API integrations from previous hackathons.
+Definitely worth checking out!

 Mash-up | Idea
 ------------- | -------------